Everything you need to know as a first-time student.

-To cancel your registration, you must apply in writing to the Course Manager at the Office of Continuing Professional Education.
+To cancel your registration, you must apply in writing to the Course Manager at Continuing Professional Education.

 If you cancel before the course start date, you'll receive a full refund minus a $100 administration fee.
 Access to online course material will no longer be available when you cancel your registration.